raspberrypilearning/led-firefly/en/step_1.md

 **Hardware**

-You can purchase all the required hardware for this project and the other projects in this path from the [Pimoroni web store.](https://shop.pimoroni.com/products/pico-intro-kit?variant=39893512945747){:target='_blank'} and the [Kitronik web store.](https://kitronik.co.uk/products/5343-raspberry-pi-foundation-pico-pathway-pack){:target='_blank'}
+You can purchase all the required hardware for this project and the other projects in this path from the [Kitronik web store.](https://kitronik.co.uk/products/5343-raspberry-pi-foundation-pico-pathway-pack){:target='_blank'}

 + A Raspberry Pi Pico with pin headers soldered on
 + A **data** USB A to micro USB cable